junxit/us-congress-bills-111/bill.md

 >   - **(4)** *Outside experts and consultants* The Secretary may procure temporary and intermittent services under section 3109(b) of title 5, United States Code, to assist the work of the Department in carrying out the functions referred to in paragraph (1).
 > - **(h)** *Information technology*
 >   - **(1)** *In general* In carrying out any program under this Act or any other program of the Federal Housing Administration, the Secretary may utilize any amounts as may be made available for such programs to ensure that an appropriate level of investment in information technology is maintained in order for the Secretary to upgrade the technology systems of the Department used in carrying out the functions referred to in subsection (g)(1).
->   - **(2)** *Use of premium-generated income* To the extent that income derived in any fiscal year from premium fees charged under section 203(c) is in excess of the level of income estimated for that such year for such premium fees and assumed in the baseline projection prepared by the Director of the Office of Management and Budget for inclusion in the President's annual budget request, not more than $72,000,000 of such excess amounts may be used from such amounts for the purpose of carrying out this subsection.
+>   - **(2)** *Use of premium-generated income* To the extent that income derived in any fiscal year from premium fees charged under section 203(c) is in excess of the level of income estimated for that such year for such premium fees and assumed in the baseline projection prepared by the Director of the Office of Management and Budget for inclusion in the President's annual budget request and subject to approval in advance in an appropriation Act, not more than $72,000,000 of such excess amounts may be used from such amounts for the purpose of carrying out this subsection.
 > - **(i)** *Training and education program*
 >   - **(1)** *Establishment* The Secretary of Housing and Urban Development shall carry out a comprehensive training and education program to improve the service provided by personnel of the Department carrying out functions referred to in subsection (g)(1) to users of the mortgage insurance programs under this Act and any other FHA mortgage insurance programs.
 >   - **(2)** *Topics* The training and education program under this subsection shall—